 (b) the taxable person making the supply is identified for VAT purposes in another Member State than where the dispatch or transport of the goods ends;

 (c) the taxable person to which the supply is made has indicated this VAT-id number to the supplier, and

 We stress that the VAT zero rate shall not apply when the supplier has not complied with the administrative obligations to submit a recapitulative statement or when the submitted recapitulative statement does not set out the correct information concerning this supply.
 This unless the supplier can duly justify his shortcoming to the satisfaction of the Dutch tax authorities.
 This can be done, for example, within a period determined by the inspector to provide the correct VAT identification number of his buyer.
-It therefore seems that possibility of recovery remains.
+According to the State Secretary, that possibility of rectification remains.
 We are pleased to provide further detail on the quality requirements of the recapitulative statement upon your request.

 3. Chain Transactions

 a.
 Background for amending VAT Directive